AElfProject/aelf-docs/docs/legal/terms-of-use/index.md

 **7. Information Collection**

 **7.1.
 Privacy of Your Information.** To use certain features of the Site, you may be required to provide us with your personal information, including but not limited to your name, address, and contact details.
-Our use of your personal information is subject to the terms of our Privacy Policy (available at \[to be inserted when the link is available]), which is incorporated in these Terms of Use.
+Our use of your personal information is subject to the terms of our [Privacy Policy ](https://docs.aelf.com/legal/privacy-policy/)which is incorporated in these Terms of Use.
 Any data collected about you or from you by third parties on our behalf is also subject to our Privacy Policy.

 **7.2.
 Collecting Anonymised Data.** When you use the Site, we may monitor your computer or mobile device’s memory to ensure the Site is performing properly.
 During this process, we may collect anonymised data from you or your device and use it to inform our Site’s continued development.